stephenquan/QtImportPKCS12/README.md

 You may need to specify a passphrase to unlock the PKCS#12 file.

-When unlocked, it will display whether it has detected the private key, certificate and CA certificates.
+When unlocked, the application display whether it has detected the private key, certificate and CA certificates.

+The debbugging console will show any issues.